 Step 3: Prepare the Arduino IDE's

-1) The very first IDE is called Standard Firmata is responsible for connecting the data from a micro-controller (Arduino) to host computer (your PC or mac).
-This communication is necessary for this sketch because data from the LEAPMotion Processing Sketch will translating that data from the LEAPMotion to the pan-and-tilt servos, hopefully moving the two to the motion of your hand.
+1) The very first IDE is called Standard Firmata is responsible for connecting the data from a microcontroller (Arduino) to host computer (your PC or Mac).
+This communication is necessary for this sketch because data from the LEAPMotion Processing Sketch will translate that data from the LEAPMotion to the pan-and-tilt servos, hopefully moving the two to the motion of your hand.
 Run this .ino file first.

 One thing to note is that you must make sure that the serial port is correctly synced with the servo Arduino.
-You can find port in the "tools" drop down menu of the IDE (when the Arduinos are plugged, they should be lablelled as COM1 or COM 2 or something like that.
-If you are having trouble with this, go to your device manager, find the Arduinos, and right-click on them and change the properties so the proper COM serial port is showing.
+You can find "ports" in the "tools" drop-down menu of the IDE (when the Arduinos are plugged, they should be labeled as COM1 or COM 2 or something like that.
+If you are having trouble with this, go to your device manager, find the Arduino, and right-click on them and change the properties so the proper COM serial port is showing.
 If there is any other troubles refer to this guide: https://www.arduino.cc/en/Guide/Troubleshooting).

 Again, this is only necessary if you want a digital aspect of this tutorial.

 Step 4: Set Up Processing Sketches (the Visual Aspect)

 So here comes the visual aspect of this tutorial.

 Once you have everything wired and connected, run the Arduino sketches.

 Run Standard Firmata.ino and Bunny.ino file and make sure no errors pop up (make sure the correct serial port are established).

 With processing, make sure you download it https://processing.org/download and have these libraries installed.